The End of PLO Political Hegemony in the West Bank

 Palestinian elite vs. the ‘Tunisians’

-A fresh example of the differences between “Tunisians” and locals can be found in an interview given recently by former Palestinian Authority Prime Minister Salam Fayyad to the daily al-Quds.
-He spoke at length about the needs of the Palestinians in the territories but did not mention a word—or half a word—about the “right of return,” the “struggle,” etc.—slogans propagated by the Tunisians.
+A fresh example of the differences between “Tunisians” and locals can be found in an interview given recently by former Palestinian Authority (PA) Prime Minister Salam Fayyad to the daily “al-Quds.”
+He spoke at length about the needs of the Palestinians in the territories but did not mention a word — or half a word — about the “right of return,” the “struggle,” etc. — slogans propagated by the Tunisians.

 The appearance of Fayyad on the political scene is significant.
 He announced his candidacy as part of an independent list, not in a Fatah context.
 In fact, even when he was prime minister, he was not a Fatah member.
 His attempts to get into Fatah failed because the Tunisians accepted into service only locals who bought into the Fatah agenda.
 They saw Fayyad as an outsider pressed by the donor countries, who did not want to endorse the PLO agenda.
 Eventually, the Tunisians dumped him.